AyHa1810/touhou-midi-collection/README.md

   2. **2 - Spin-Offs** - Minor releases of TouHou that does not include the main plot
   3. **3 - Fighting Games** - TouHou Fighting games
   4. **4 - Music CDs** - ZUN over time, has released some music discs,these CDs have arrangements as well as exclusive music
-  5. **5 - Other-Misc** - Others MIDIs that doesn\'t really fit in the other categories
+  5. **5 - Other- Misc** - Others MIDIs that doesn\'t really fit in the other categories
   6. **6 - Arranges** - Famous Arrangements of TouHou songs
   7. **7 - Fan and Related Games** - Games made by fans, many of them, without the participation of ZUN, the related games ZUN could be involved in some way